maylay/postActiv/CONFIGURE.md

 This is for configuring out-going email.
 We use PEAR's Mail module,
 see: http://pear.php.net/manual/en/package.mail.mail.factory.php

-* backend: the backend to use for mail, one of 'mail', 'sendmail', and 'smtp'.
-Defaults to PEAR's default, 'mail'.
+* backend (enum["mail", "sendmail", "smtp"], default 'mail'): The backend to use for mail.
+While this defaults to PEAR mail, we recommend SMTP where your setup supports it as it is of the three the more difficult one for script exploits to abuse (relatively speaking - they all have potential problems.)

-* params: if the mail backend requires any parameters, you can provide them in an associative array.
+* params (array, default null): if the mail backend requires any parameters, you can provide them in an associative array.

 nickname